axewpokeman23/automation-embedded-systems/part2-documentation.md

     - fixed state logic (and adjusted names and functions to fit assignment requirements and circuit diagram)
 - had a lot more understanding of the requirements in the assignment, and helped to incorporate it into the code (Water valve/servo (what the valve should do, etc), bang-bang, PID controller)
 - created and troubleshooted code in her own time at home
+- handled coding the outputs (setting up the temperature LEDs, heater, etc).

 ### Maraea:

 Wrote initial code to be built on in later iterations (first working iteration of the code, implementing bang-bang logic and "if temp within range of setpoint + or - 2 degrees" ... etc).
 Worked on it on the mondays, tuesdays and wednesdays of week 7 and 8.

 - initial coding and logic setup
-    - code very messy in early stages
-    - created state logic
-    - implemented bang-bang logic
+    - created state logic: RUNNING, OFF, HEATING, EMERGENCY, etc. Implemented as switches, but further refined by Sara.
+    - implemented bang-bang logic: when temp goes over setpoint, heater is automatically turned off and vice versa